Published: April 8, 2026

 $$\left| \frac{\hat{c}_{\sigma_{q_1}}}{n_{q_1}} - \frac{\hat{c}_{\sigma_{q_2}}}{n_{q_2}} \right| > \sqrt{\frac{1}{2}log

-works similar to a multimap, but unlike a multimap it does not return exact counts, but instead approximate counts.
-It is thus
+multiset it does not return exact counts, instead approximate counts.
+It is thus a memory saving data structure to count elements

-a memory saving data structure to count elements of a data stream, where the cardinality of elements to store is unknown before
+of a data stream, where the cardinality of elements to store is either unknown before runtime, or simply too large.
+In short, the

 Since only the left hand side of the Hoeffding-bound depends on the statistics we draw, and the right hand side is only dependent on the total size of samples it suffices to show that the left hand side is error bounded.
 If the error on the left hand side is zero, the sampled frequencies are the real ones and the approximation effect of the CMS is zero.
 We can make two kinds of mistakes here: We can overestimate or underestimate the true value on the left hand side of the equation.
 We start bounding the overestimation: